Yachay-AI/byt5-geotagging/conf_geotagging_model/README.md

 The first suggested methodology (Challenge 1) on training the model is to look into the dataset of top most populated regions around the world.

-#### The dataset provided is an:
+#### The dataset provided:
-- annotated corpus of 500k texts, as well as the respective geocoordinates
+- is an annotated corpus of 500k texts, as well as the respective geocoordinates
-- 123 regions covered
+- covers 123 regions
-- 5000 tweets per location
+- includes 5000 tweets per location

 **The data set is [here](https://drive.google.com/file/d/1J5ducw8O628wyXD7qdcvop2pyNbq26tO/view?usp=sharing)**